microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 ```

 Paste the URL of the application into the address bar of another tab or even another browser to have more than one client open at a time.
 Edit the text on any client and see the text change and synchronize on all the clients.

-{{< callout note >}}

-You may need to install an additional dependency to make this demo compatible with Webpack 5.
-If you receive a compilation error related to a "buffer" package, please run `npm install -D buffer` and try again.
-This will be resolved in a future release of Fluid Framework.

-{{< /callout >}}

 ## Next steps